ZakirG/generative-daw/README.md

 ```

 #### Current functionalities:
+- Ability to generate a random melody or random chord progression in a scale of your choice
-- A piano roll component where you can draw in melodies and chords
+- A piano roll component where you can draw & edit notes
 - A control bar with tempo selection and play/pause buttons
-- Ability to generate a random melody or random chord progression in a scale of your choice

 #### Overview of technologies used:
 - The client-side audio-manipulation application is an Angular app that uses the WebAudio API